rileylemm/chatmind/docs/API_DOCUMENTATION.md

 **Modern REST API for exploring your rich ChatGPT semantic knowledge graph.**

 The ChatMind API provides powerful endpoints for discovering insights, exploring semantic connections, and visualizing your processed ChatGPT conversations.
-Built with FastAPI for automatic documentation and validation, leveraging your rich Neo4j database with 168,406 nodes and sophisticated semantic relationships.
+Built with FastAPI for automatic documentation and validation, leveraging your rich Neo4j database with hybrid Qdrant vector search capabilities.

 ---